sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 ## Knowledge is a graph: neuroscience

 I'm going to start with a little background.
 This will create context for why adaptive learning systems have the four elements below.
-The point for all of this is _knowledge is a graph_.
+The point for this is _knowledge is a graph_.

 The human brain has 86 billion neurons.
 Every neuron has dendrites, a soma, and an axon.